Miserlou/Zappa/README.md

   eval "$(register-python-argcomplete zappa)"
 ```

 `register-python-argcomplete` is provided by the argcomplete Python package.
-If this package was installed in a virtualenv
-then the command must be run there.
+If this package was installed in a virtualenv then the command must be run there.
 Alternatively you can execute:

     activate-global-python-argcomplete --dest=- > file

-The file's contents should then be sourced in e.g. ~/.bashrc.
+The file's contents should then be sourced in e.g. `~/.bashrc`.

 ### Enabling Secure Endpoints on API Gateway

 #### API Key

 You can use the `api_key_required` setting to generate an API key to all the routes of your API Gateway.
 The process is as follows:

 1. Deploy/redeploy (update won't work) and write down the *id* for the key that has been created
-2. Go to AWS console > Amazon API Gateway and
+1. Go to AWS console > Amazon API Gateway and
-    * select "API Keys" and find the key *value* (for example `key_value`)
+  1. select "API Keys" and find the key *value* (for example `key_value`)
-    * select "Usage Plans", create a new usage plan and link the API Key and the API that Zappa has created for you
+  1. select "Usage Plans", create a new usage plan and link the API Key and the API that Zappa has created for you
-3. Send a request where you pass the key value as a header called `x-api-key` to access the restricted endpoints (for example with curl: `curl --header "x-api-key: key_value"`).
+1. Send a request where you pass the key value as a header called `x-api-key` to access the restricted endpoints (for example with curl: `curl --header "x-api-key: key_value"`).
    Note that without the x-api-key header, you will receive a 403.

 #### IAM Policy

 You can enable IAM-based (v4 signing) authorization on an API by setting the `iam_authorization` setting to `true`.
 Your API will then require signed requests and access can be controlled via [IAM policy](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-iam-policy-examples.html).
 Unsigned requests will receive a 403 response, as will requesters who are not authorized to access the API.
 Enabling this will override the Authorizer configuration (see below).

 #### API Gateway Lambda Authorizers

 If you deploy an API endpoint with Zappa, you can take advantage of [API Gateway Lambda Authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) to implement a token-based authentication - all you need to do is to provide a function to create the required output, Zappa takes care of the rest.
 A good start for the function is the [AWS Labs blueprint example](https://github.com/awslabs/aws-apigateway-lambda-authorizer-blueprints/blob/master/blueprints/python/api-gateway-authorizer-python.py).

-If you are wondering for what you would use an Authorizer, here are some potential use cases:
+If you are wondering when you might use an Authorizer, here are some potential use cases:

-1. Call out to OAuth provider
+* Call out to OAuth provider
-2. Decode a JWT token inline
+* Decode a JWT token inline
-3. Lookup in a self-managed DB (for example DynamoDB)
+* Lookup in a self-managed DB (for example DynamoDB)

 Zappa can be configured to call a function inside your code to do the authorization, or to call some other existing lambda function (which lets you share the authorizer between multiple lambdas).
 You control the behavior by specifying either the `arn` or `function_name` values in the `authorizer` settings block.

 For example, to get the Cognito identity, add this to a `zappa_settings.yaml`: